Force Field Analysis - Kurt Lewin

 Developing self awareness and emotional intelligence can help to understand these forces that work within us and others.
 It’s the behaviour of others that will alert you to the presence of driving and restraining forces at work.

 1. Define the change you want to see.
-Write down the goal or vision of a future desired state.
-Or you might prefer to understand the present status quo or equilibrium.
+Use the centre column to write down the goal or vision of a future desired state.
+Alternatively, you can use the present status quo or equilibrium that exists.

-2. Brainstorm or Mind Map the Driving Forces - those that are favourable to change.
-Record these on a force field diagram.
+2. Brainstorm or Mind Map the Driving Forces.
+These are the forces that are favourable to change.
+Record these on the force field analysis template using the column on the left.

-3. Brainstorm or Mind Map the Restraining Forces - those that are unfavourable to, or oppose change.
-Record these on the force field diagram.
+3. Brainstorm or Mind Map the Restraining Forces.
+These are the forces that support the current status quo remaining in place.
+They can also be understood as forces that are unfavourable to, or oppose change.
+Record these on the force field analysis using the column on the right.

-5. Review the forces.
+If the Restraining forces are stronger than the Driving forces, spend some time reviewing each of the individual forces in the columns.
 Decide which of the forces have some flexibility for change or which can be influenced.

 7. Prioritize action steps.
 What action steps can you take that will achieve the greatest impact?
 Identify the resources you will need and decide how to implement the action steps.
 Hint: Sometimes it's easier to reduce the impact of restraining forces than it is to strengthen driving forces.